berenger-eu/tbfmm/README.md

 [![pipeline status](https://gitlab.inria.fr/bramas/tbfmm/badges/master/pipeline.svg)](https://gitlab.inria.fr/bramas/tbfmm/commits/master)
 [![coverage report](https://gitlab.inria.fr/bramas/tbfmm/badges/master/coverage.svg)](https://gitlab.inria.fr/bramas/tbfmm/commits/master)

 TBFMM is a Fast Multipole Method (FMM) library parallelized with the task-based method.
 It is designed to be easy to customize by creating new FMM kernels or new parallelization strategies.
-It uses the block-tree (also known as the group-tree), which is well designed for the task-based parallelization, and can be easily extended to heterogeneous architectures (not yet supported but WIP).
+It uses the block-tree hierarchical data structure (also known as the group-tree), which is well designed for the task-based parallelization, and can be easily extended to heterogeneous architectures (not yet supported but WIP).

 The current document is at the same time a classic README but also the main documentation of TBFMM.
 We try to answer all the questions that users could have regarding implementation and the use of the library.
 Of course, we invite users to post an issues if they find a bug or have any question about TBFMM.